EESSI/docs/docs/test-suite/writing-portable-tests.md

 If you are _not_ on a system where your scheduler runs jobs in cgroups, you will have to figure out the memory consumption in another way (e.g. by checking memory usage in `top` while running the test).

-We now have a pretty good idea how the memory per node scales: for our smallest process counts (1 core), it's about 200 MiB per process, while for our largest process counts (16 nodes, 16*192 processes), it's 22018 MiB per node (or about 115 MiB per process).
+We now have a pretty good idea how the memory per node scales: for our smallest process count (1 core), it's about 200 MiB per process, while for our largest process count (16 nodes, 16*192 processes), it's 22018 MiB per node (or about 115 MiB per process).
 If we wanted to do really well, we could define a linear function (with offset) and fit it through the data (and round up to be on the safe side, i.e. make sure there is _enough_ memory).
 Then, we could call the hook like this:

 ```python
 @run_after('setup')